 Network & Communications Management Careers Overview

 With the rapid growth of computer and information technology, network and communications management careers have been growing exponentially.
 These professionals are expected to design, implement, secure, and manage business networks.
 At DeVry University, you'll learn network and communications management talents by using the tools and techniques embraced by industry leaders like Cisco Systems.
 Develop analytical skills, technical understanding of networked data, voice, and images, and learn how to strategically apply this knowledge to the networks of any business.
-Upon graduation, you'll be prepared to take advantage of the most in-demand technology jobs today and in the future.
+Upon graduation, you'll be prepared to take advantage of the most in-demand technology jobs.

 Areas of Opportunity